pxxthik/IPL-win-probability-predictor/README.md

 ## Acknowledgements

 This project is made possible by the collaborative efforts of cricket fans, data scientists, and developers passionate about bringing innovative solutions to the world of sports analytics.
-Special thanks to [contributors](CONTRIBUTORS.md) who have dedicated their time and expertise to this project.

 Let's make every IPL match even more exciting by predicting the winner together! 🎉🏏